 Tea trees in Jing Mai mountain are old, mostly are ancient arbors, and generally are hundreds year-old tea trees.
 The tea trees in Jingmai Mountain are grown in the deep mountains, and have never been man-dwarfed.
 These hundreds year-old trees are covered with wild fungi and other parasitic plants.

 The fragrance of Jingmai tea is very unique and assuming, not a calm feel that usually smelled, but the charm of wild.
-It may be because the tea trees are growing with other trees in the natural forest.
+It may be because the tea trees are growing with other trees in the natural primeval forest.

-The usual brewing method of raw pu’erh tea:
+Common brewing steps of raw pu’erh tea:

 *Gradually increase steeping time when tea is fading out